 If you are replacing damaged skirting boards, you can take a piece of the original skirting to a carpentry workshop where they will copy the profile for you and make skirting to exactly match what is being replaced.
-This however can be costly as there will be a set up charge, and also take time.
+This however can be costly as there will be a set up charge, and this process will also take time.
 If you are an experienced DIYer with a full set of router bits, you can router and fashion your own skirting.
 A better option maybe to try to find a style of skirting that if not exactly, almost matches what you have.
 If you are replacing skirting in the whole room you do of course have the option to choose any skirting design you like.

 Here are some tips for making a perfect job of skirting in your room.
 Like all DIY jobs, it will take time to get it right but the result will be worth taking your time over.